pimcore/generic-data-index-bundle/doc/05_Extending_Data_Index/06_Extend_Search_Index.md

         $customFieldsMapping = $event->getCustomFieldsMapping();

         /**
-         * Take a look at the OpenSearch docs how mapping works.
+         * Take a look at the docs how mapping works.
          * A 'keyword' field would be best for regular select and multi select filters.
-         * For full text search it is possible to define sub-fields with special OpenSearch analyzers too.
+         * For full text search it is possible to define sub-fields with special search index analyzers too.
          */
         $customFieldsMapping['fileSizeSelection'] = [
             'type' => 'keyword'